Powerlearnproject/se-day1-assignment-Kogaloh/README.md

 Testing

-Deploying

-Maintaining software solutions that are scalable, secure, and efficient.
+Deploying, Maintaining software solutions that are scalable, secure, and efficient.

 **Importance**